MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.pt-BR/OfficeUpdates/current-channel-preview.md

 ### <a name="resolved-issues"></a>Problemas resolvidos
 ### <a name="excel"></a>Excel

-- Corrigido um problema em que as entradas extras apareciam na lista de suplementos do Excel para alguns usuários.
+- Corrigimos um problema em que as entradas extras apareciam na lista de suplementos do Excel para alguns usuários.